IOS 5: Phone call echo

-Some iPhone 4S users reported the random appearance of echoes during phone calls made with earphones in the initial release of iOS 5.
+Some iPhone 4s users reported the random appearance of echoes during phone calls made with earphones in the initial release of iOS 5.
 The other party in the call was sometimes unable to hear the conversation due to this problem.

 Reception

 Many aspects of iOS 5 received positive reviews, including the new notification center, the ability to sync and update wirelessly, iMessage, and more.
 Richmond Shane of Telegraph said "iOS 5 is a brilliant upgrade to an already brilliant operating system.
 Different people look for different things in a mobile operating system.
 That's why some people prefer BlackBerry, Android or Windows Mobile.
 I value ease of use and attention to detail in design.
 With iOS 5, Apple continues to deliver the best user experience available."

-Richard Goodwin of Know Your Mobile said "All in all, we reckon iOS 5 is everything it needs to be a more.
+Richard Goodwin of Know Your Mobile said "All in all, we reckon iOS 5 is everything it needs to be and more.
 We can't wait to get our teeth stuck into it as soon as it's released in the Autumn of 2011."

 Supported devices

-With this release, Apple dropped support for older devices, specifically the iPhone 3G and the second-generation iPod Touch.
+iOS 5 drops support for devices with less than 256 MB of RAM thus ending support for the iPhone 3G and the iPod Touch (2nd generation).
+The iPhone 4s has full support, the iPhone 4 and iPod touch (4th generation) have partial support, and the iPhone 3GS has limited support.